repoze/repoze.formapi/src/repoze/formapi/README.txt

 define descriptors.

-The following example defines custom behavior for the ``title`` attribute; values are uppercased, before they're set on the context.
+The following example defines custom behavior for the ``title`` attribute; the value is uppercased.

   >>> class TapeProxy(formapi.Proxy):
   ...     def get_title(self):